Trump discusses concern over Qatar dispute with Gulf, Arab states in calls

 "President Trump, nevertheless, believes that the overriding objective of his initiative is the cessation of funding for terrorism," it said.

+The rift opened days after Trump met Arab leaders in Riyadh and called for unity against regional threats such as Iran and hardline Islamist militant groups.

+A State Department official said on Sunday the United States encourages "all parties to exercise restraint to allow for productive diplomatic discussions.
+We are not going to get ahead of those discussions.
+We fully support Kuwaiti mediation."

-(Reporting by Jeff Mason; Editing by Paul Tait)
+(Reporting by Jeff Mason; Additional reporting by Chri Michaud; Editing by Paul Tait)